marcoaaz/chemistry_simplifier/README.md

     hiddenimports=['numba.core.runtime', 'numba.core.registry'],

 - **pyvips requires internally defining the path to libvips binaries (Windows DLL) in your PC.
 I downloaded the folder from [link](https://github.com/libvips/build-win64-mxe/releases/tag/v8.16.0) and unzipped to 'c:/vips-dev-8.16/bin'
-- ***javabridge will require a hacky manual modification to work properly:
-  Within ..\<your-environment-name>\Lib\site-packages\javabridge\locate.py > find_javahome()
-  Change line 76 original line:

-      java_path = os.path.join(app_path, 'java')

-  to

-      java_path = os.path.join(app_path, '_internal/jdk_folder_in_bundle')

-  This is required for adopting what was written in the "main.spec" description and is provided to pyinstaller during compilation.

-I acknowledge that most users will not have a VS200 slide scanner.
-Two laboratories within Queensland already have the acquisition routines required ([CARF](https://www.qut.edu.au/research/why-qut/infrastructure/central-analytical-research-facility), [Centre for Microscopy and Microanalysis](https://cmm.centre.uq.edu.au/olympus-vs-200-optical-microscope)).
-Under a scientific collaboration project, I could implement your own scanner for compatibility with Cube converter software.

 ---